 How to Safely Store Popcorn Kernels & Popped Popcorn

-Avoid excess moisture spoiling your popcorn by storing it in an airtight food storage container.
-This will help preserve the taste and quality of this beloved snack.
+- Stash popcorn in an airtight food storage container.
+This helps preserve the taste and quality of your favorite snack.

 A cool, dark place will provide the longest shelf life for unpopped and popped popcorn kernels.
-Swap glass jars for metal tins to make sure your popcorn has the perfect balance of light and temperature control.
+Swap glass jars for metal tins to give your popcorn the perfect balance of light and temperature control.

 Will Expired Popcorn Make You Sick?

 It can, depending on when it expired.
-Unpopped corn kernels that take on excess moisture create the perfect environment for mold to grow.
-So if you happen to eat moldy, expired popcorn, you risk getting sick.
+Unpopped corn kernels that take on excess moisture create the perfect environment for mold to thrive.
+So if you happen to eat moldy, expired popcorn, you could get sick.

-It’s best to be cautious.
+It’s best to stay cautious.
 Even if the popcorn hasn’t turned moldy, expired popcorn can still taste stale or rancid.
-Err on the side of caution and dispose of any expired popcorn.
+Throw out any expired popcorn.
 Stick to eating your popcorn while it’s fresh and within its best-by date.

 Enjoy Your Popcorn for Longer

-Popcorn is a great-tasting snack that will keep on your shelf for a long time if you store it properly.
+Popcorn is a great-tasting snack that will keep on your shelf for a long time as long as you store it properly.
 To help extend its shelf life, choose unpopped kernels and stash them in a dark, cool, and dry place.

-This way, you’ll enjoy this delicious snack whenever the cravings strike — without worrying about the quality of popped or unpopped popcorn.
+This way, you’ll enjoy this delicious snack whenever the cravings strike — without worrying about its quality.

 If you want to avoid making too much popcorn, Popsmith's popcorn kits are here to the rescue.
 They come pre-measured with kernels, coconut oil, and seasoning to make 4 servings of yummy popcorn.
-Choose between Oh Sooo Buttery, Classic Kettle Popcorn, or both now!
+Choose between Oh Sooo Buttery, Classic Kettle Popcorn, or grab our Starter Set now for the best of both worlds!

 Food Safety FAQs About Popcorn